Applifting/culture/jak-na-konflikty-en.md

 Do not forget that a conflict is a private matter.
 Unless you reach a different agreement, your meeting is confidential.

 Consider arranging a retrospective meeting sometime in the future.
 You can check whether things are going according to your expectations there.

+## When someone asks you to handle a conflict

+Knowing how to behave when on the other side of a conflict is important.
+If a colleague sees you and wants to deal with a problem, it is only fair to meet their request and listen carefully to what they have to say.
+Do not view the conflict as a personal attack but, rather, as an opportunity to get better and learn more about how others perceive your conduct.

+At first, attempt to find out what your colleague sees as a problem and to understand their point of view.
+Afterwards, explain your motivation and why you thought you were doing the right thing.
+Like the other party, try to express yourself devoid of emotions and think rationally about your colleague's point of view.

+Standing by your opinion is absolutely fine, though it does mean that you will need to find someone who can help you with the problem.

+## When a solution cannot be found

+Should you fail to come up with a next step that would be acceptable for both parties, it is about time you invite a mediator into the process.

+"It seems we cannot agree on how to proceed on our own.
+Who can help us find a solution?
+Whom do we both trust?"

+An ideal mediator is:
+* Trustworthy for both parties
+* Unbiased in the given conflict

+Both of you should see the mediator and ask him to mediate the conflict together.

+## The mediator's role

+When someone asks you to be a mediator in a conflict, thank them first for putting their trust in you in such an important and personal matter.
+Only accept the role if you feel up to it.

+Should you, somewhere in the mediation process, have a feeling that this role is more than you can handle, do not be afraid to tell both parties and ask them to find a new mediator - or turn to the Council of Elders right away.

+As a mediator:
+* Listen to what both parties have to say and try to understand them (ideally, proceed in accordance with the sections in the chapter "Handling conflict" above),
+* Do not judge but, instead, offer different perspectives,
+* Rephrase what was said, try to establish a consensus,
+* In asking open questions, broaden both parties' insight.

+Should you fail to solve the conflict even with a mediator's help, consulting the Council of Elders is the next step to take.

+## Consulting the Council of Elders

+Consulting the Council of Elders works the same way as using a mediator.

+If, after some time, a solution acceptable for both parties cannot be found, the Council of Elders is entitled to decide the matter by a vote.
+This, however, is an extreme option which should only occur exceptionally.
+Moral authority of the Council should be sufficient for solving most conflicts without the need to make decisions for the conflict participants.